 2.)
 All in moderation – I’m not saying that you’ll never catch me eating Twizzlers or tortilla chips, but what I am saying is that I eat apples a hell of a lot more often.
 The majority of the time, I eat foods that are beneficial to my mind and body.
 But life wouldn’t be as much fun if I didn’t indulge in the bread basket, dessert, or a glass (or 2 or 3…) of wine sometimes.
 I believe that balance is key in nearly all aspects of life, and portion control is central to weight management.

 3.)
-No meat – A big aspect of my diet is vegetarianism.
+No meat – A big aspect of my diet is vegetarianism, and in recent years I’ve drastically reduced my dairy consumption and now eat mostly vegan.
 I’ve always adored animals, which is why I don’t eat them.
 Though I’m not suggesting that every person needs to be a vegetarian, I will say that I don’t understand how so many people prefer to just stay in the dark about where their meat is coming from.
 Just because you haven’t exposed yourself to seeing or hearing about animals being inhumanely treated in slaughter houses doesn’t mean it’s not happening every single day in order to meet demands in food stores.
 In my perfect world, omnivores care where their meat is coming from, refuse to purchase food from slaughter houses that run under disgusting conditions, and don’t eat meat at every meal.
 But personally, a meat-free diet adheres to my values.
-I’ve been a vegetarian for 16 years and have no intentions of stopping.
+I’ve been a vegetarian for two decades, and have no intentions of stopping.

 4.)
 Keep it moving – I believe that exercise should be an almost daily activity.
 Working out is great for the body, mind and soul.
 I prioritize exercise into my life and fit it in whenever and however I can.
 If I skip a workout one day, I make sure to get back to it the next day.
 Being active also includes the small things, such as taking the stairs instead of the elevator.
 Every little bit counts.
 Exercise puts me in a good mood, helps me stay in shape, and is a preventative for many health complications.
 Why wouldn’t I make it a priority to stay active?

 5.)
 The bottom line – Despite life’s craziness, I don’t let anything completely derail my health.
 Stress is an inevitable part of life, and I’m only human.
 All I can do is try to make every effort to stay focused on living well and thinking positively no matter what’s going on.
-If I’m worried about something and pig out with unhealthy food one day (or one week!), I tell myself that tomorrow is a new day to make healthier choices, and I make it happen.
+If I overdo it with eating too many sweets or drink too much wine one day, I tell myself that tomorrow is a new day to make healthier choices, and I make it happen.
 If I’m in a workout rut, I force myself to keep on trucking along, because I know that giving up on exercise is not an option.
 I only have one life to live and want to be the happiest, healthiest, best version of myself that I can be.
-I hope that through sharing my journey, I can encourage all of you readers to strive for a healthier self too. 🙂
+I hope that through sharing both my personal journey and my knowledge as a pro in the wellness world , I can encourage all of you readers to strive for a healthier self too.